 Anti-androgens.
 These types of drugs block androgens from attaching to their receptors in your body.
 They're sometimes prescribed after six months on oral contraceptives if the oral contraceptives aren't effective enough.

 Electrolysis.
 This treatment involves inserting a tiny needle into each hair follicle.
 The needle emits a pulse of electric current to damage and eventually destroy the follicle.
 You might need multiple treatments.
+For people with naturally blond or white hair, electrolysis is a better option than laser therapy.

 Electrolysis is effective but can be painful.
 A numbing cream spread on your skin before treatment might reduce discomfort.